Lecrapouille/zipper/README.md

 unzipper.close();
 ```

-- Extracting a single entry from zip:
+- Extracting a single entry from the zip file:

 ```c++
 Unzipper unzipper("zipfile.zip");